nus-cs2103-AY2122S1/ip/docs/README.md

 ### Listing all task: ```list```

-List all the tasks that are both completed and not completed.
+List all the genie.tasks that are both completed and not completed.

 *Format:* ```list```